lsjroberts/gelatin-design/_posts/2018-06-29-javascript-ecosystem.md

 > **Also note**
 >
-> These are just ideas I am spouting into the wind, none of it exists yet.
+> These are just ideas I am spouting into the wind, none of it exists yet outside small experiments.
+It is all open to change based on feedback, feasibility and other issues.

 > **Also also note**
 >